Egesezer04/deneme2/README.md

 🌐 Scraping Workflow

-ChromeDriver installs automatically
+1)ChromeDriver installs automatically

-Selenium loads the webpage
+2)Selenium loads the webpage

-BeautifulSoup parses the page source
+3)BeautifulSoup parses the page source

-First 10 product cards are detected
+4)First 10 product cards are detected

-Each item becomes a Listing object
+5)Each item becomes a Listing object

-Items are scored using QualityScorer
+6)Items are scored using QualityScorer

-Results are:
+7)Results are:

-Saved to SQLite (listings.db)
+  •Saved to SQLite (listings.db)

-Displayed in the GUI table
+  •Displayed in the GUI table

 🖥️ How to Use the GUI

-Enter any URL (default: books.toscrape.com)
+1)Enter any URL (default: books.toscrape.com)

-Click Let’s Go
+2)Click Let’s Go

-Scraper fetches & evaluates the first 10 products
+3)Scraper fetches & evaluates the first 10 products

-The table displays:
+4)The table displays:

-Title
+   •Title

-Price
+   •Price

-Image count
+   •Image count

-Score
+   •Score

-Errors and logs appear in the red status area
+5)Errors and logs appear in the red status area

 🔐 Robustness & Safety Features

-Driver startup protected with try/except
+•Driver startup protected with try/except

-URL validation
+•URL validation

-Page load retry (up to 3 attempts)
+•Page load retry (up to 3 attempts)

-Safe DB insertion with parameter binding
+•Safe DB insertion with parameter binding

-Thread-safe GUI updating (root.after)
+•Thread-safe GUI updating (root.after)

-Logging of every important event into scraper.log
+•Logging of every important event into scraper.log

-Graceful error handling → no crashes
+•Graceful error handling → no crashes

 📦 Technologies Used

-Python 3.10+
+•Python 3.10+

-Selenium WebDriver
+•Selenium WebDriver

-BeautifulSoup4
+•BeautifulSoup4

-Tkinter GUI
+•Tkinter GUI

-SQLite3
+•SQLite3

-Webdriver Manager
+•Webdriver Manager

-Threading
+•Threading

-OOP architecture
+•OOP architecture

 🧪 Tested On

-Windows 11
+•Windows 11

-Google Chrome (latest)
+•Google Chrome (latest)

-Python 3.10 / Python 3.11
+•Python 3.10 / Python 3.11

 🎥 Demo